nefelim4ag/k8s-ondemand-proxy/README.md

 # k8s-ondemand-proxy
 Simple TCP proxy app that will scale from zero Deployment/StatefulSet  in case of external requests and scale down when no traffic

+The basic idea from knative scaling to zero.

 # How it works
 Very similar to Knative but dead simple
 ```